 Sleepiness has grown continually more common in the United States, according to the Centers for Disease Control and Prevention.
 While sufficient nightly sleep is key for daytime energy and alertness, your diet can play a role as well.
-Carbohydrates are your body's main energy source, but they can also work against your wellness and energy levels.
-If your sleepiness is severe or long-lasting, seek guidance from your doctor.

 Video of the Day